violetahoza/mips/README.md

 # Greatest Even Number Finder Processor

 ## Description
 The Greatest Even Number Finder Processor is an implementation designed to solve the problem of identifying the greatest even number in a sequence of integers.
 This project utilizes a complete architecture based on the MIPS (Microprocessor without Interlocked Pipeline Stages) architecture, incorporating various components to create an efficient processing unit.
+Additionally, the project includes a hardware implementation of the MIPS 32-bit architecture using VHDL, featuring both single-cycle and pipelined processor variants.

 ## Components
 The processor architecture consists of the following components: